 What to Do if You See a Salvage Title in a Carfax Report

-If you are buying a used car Carfax report showing a salvage title, here’s your checklist:
+If you are buying a used car with a Carfax report showing a salvage title, here’s your checklist:

 - Check Repair Records